Ken Paxton: Attorney general of Texas (2015–present)

+Elections

-2014 election
+2014

 Paxton became a candidate for Texas attorney general when the incumbent Greg Abbott decided to run for governor to succeed the retiring Rick Perry.
 Paxton led a three-candidate field in the Republican primary held on March 4, 2014, polling 566,114 votes (44.4%).
-State Representative Dan Branch of Dallas County received 426,595 votes (33.5 percent).
-Eliminated in the primary was Texas Railroad Commissioner Barry Smitherman of Austin, who polled the remaining 281,064 (22.1 percent).
+State representative Dan Branch of Dallas County received 426,595 votes (33.5 percent).
+Eliminated in the primary was Texas Railroad commissioner Barry Smitherman of Austin, who polled the remaining 281,064 (22.1 percent).
 Paxton faced Dan Branch in the runoff election on May 27, 2014, and won with 465,395 votes (63.63 percent).
 Branch received 265,963 votes (36.36 percent).

-In the November 4, 2014, general election, Paxton defeated his Democratic opponent, an attorney from Houston named Sam Houston.
+In the November 4, 2014, general election, Paxton defeated Democrat Sam Houston, an attorney from Houston.

 Paxton took office on January 5, 2015.
 Paxton's campaign raised $945,000 in the first half of 2016, leaving Paxton with just under $3 million in his campaign account for a potential 2018 re-election bid.

-Paxton's wife, Angela Paxton, his closest political advisor, often opens up his events with a musical performance.
-She calls her husband "a very competitive person".
 Paxton won the attorney general's election without the endorsement of a single Texas newspaper.
-In 2018, Angela Paxton won the District 8 seat in the Texas Senate.

-2018 election
+2018

-In 2018, Paxton ran unopposed for re-election in the Republican primary.
-Having received the endorsement of U.S. President Donald Trump, Paxton won a second term as attorney general in the general election on November 6, 2018, narrowly defeating Democratic nominee Justin Nelson, a lawyer, and Libertarian Party nominee Michael Ray Harris by a margin of 4,173,538 (50.6 percent) to 3,874,096 (47 percent) and Harris receiving 2.4%.
+In 2018, Paxton ran unopposed for reelection in the Republican primary.
+Having received the endorsement of U.S. president Donald Trump, Paxton won a second term as attorney general in the general election on November 6, 2018, narrowly defeating Democratic nominee Justin Nelson, a lawyer, and Libertarian Party nominee Michael Ray Harris by a margin of 4,173,538 (50.6 percent) to 3,874,096 (47 percent) and Harris receiving 2.4%.
 Justin Nelson's campaign ad for attorney general included surveillance video from the Collin County courthouse in 2012, showing Paxton taking a Montblanc pen worth $1,000, which had been accidentally left behind at a metal detector by fellow lawyer Joe Joplin.
 The pen was later returned "when the error was realized", said a spokesman for Paxton.

-2022 election
+2022

-The 2022 Texas Attorney General election took place on November 8, 2022, where Paxton won the Attorney General of Texas office for the third time.
-Paxton advanced to the November 8 general election after winning primary contests on March 1 and May 24.
+The 2022 Texas attorney general election took place on November 8, 2022, with Paxton winning the office for the third time.
+Paxton had advanced to the November 8 general election after winning primary contests on March 1 and May 24.

-Attorney General of Texas (2015–present)
+2026

+On April 8, 2025, Paxton went on the Ingraham Angle show to announce his candidacy for the U.S. Senate, challenging incumbent Senator John Cornyn.